ClimateAndCompany/deforestation_free_finance/README.md

 pip install .
 ```

+NB. due to package updates, requirements.txt will be updated.
+If issues arise, please download the
+required packages manually.

 ## 🛠 Usage

 - Replace data in `portfolio_data.xlsx` located in `./data/input` with your own portfolio data (if desired).
 It is also suggested to replace the NACE sector codes.